FatwahFir/sims_ppob/README.md

 # SIMS PPOB - Flutter Technical Test

-Welcome to the **E-Wallet App**, a mobile application built using Flutter 3.24 and powered by GetX 4.6 for state management.
+Welcome to the **SIMS PPOB App**, a mobile application built using Flutter 3.24 and powered by GetX 4.6 for state management.
 This project is developed as part of a **Technical Test** to demonstrate proficiency in Flutter and mobile development best practices.

 ## ✨ Features